EngSoc-IT-Team/forum/client/README.md

 The CSS file contains the styling and formatting of the website, if you want to edit font size, colour, spacing etc then please check out the css file.

 ## assets
 The assets file contains many of the visual icons seen throughout the website.
 All icons such as the "thumbs up/thumbs down" exist here.
 To find specific files refer to the what you are looking for and a name of a file within the folder, if you cannot find what you are looking for then it is not an asset.
-If you are having issues with any of these files please contact the respective creators of the files.

 ## css